raccoonlovertom/RealWaste-image-classification/README.md

-# RealWaste-image Classifier
+# RealWaste Image Classifier

-This is a machine learning model that aims to classify waste images into 9 predefined categories(Cardboard, Food Organics, Glass, Metal, Miscellaneous Trash, Paper, Plastic, Textile Trash, Vegetation)
+This project develops a machine learning model that classifies waste images into **nine predefined categories**:

+- Cardboard
+- Food Organics
+- Glass
+- Metal
+- Miscellaneous Trash
+- Paper
+- Plastic
+- Textile Trash
+- Vegetation

-This project uses the **RealWaste dataset**, a collection of authentic, labeled images of waste items provided by the [UCI Machine Learning Repository](https://archive.ics.uci.edu/dataset/908/realwaste).
-The model is designed to support the field of waste management, where accurate sorting can improve the efficiency of recycling and disposal processes, contributing to environmental sustainability.
+The model is trained on the **RealWaste dataset**, a collection of authentic, labeled images of waste items provided by the [UCI Machine Learning Repository](https://archive.ics.uci.edu/dataset/908/realwaste).
+Accurate waste classification can improve recycling and disposal efficiency, contributing to more sustainable waste management practices.

+The notebook includes **step-by-step code with comments and visualizations** to make the workflow easy to follow.

+---

 ## Project Structure

-The notebook (`wasteclassifier514.ipynb`) is organized into the following sections:
+The main notebook (`wasteclassifier514.ipynb`) is organized into the following sections:

 1. **Data Preparation & Exploratory Analysis**
 2. **Training Preparation**
 3. **Model Building**
 4. **Model Training**
 5. **Evaluation**
-6. **robustness testing**
+6. **Robustness Testing**

+---

-## Note on Dataset
+## Dataset

-The dataset is not included in this repository due to size, but it can be downloaded directly from the [UCI Machine Learning Repository](https://archive.ics.uci.edu/dataset/908/realwaste).
+The dataset is not included in this repository due to size constraints, but it can be downloaded directly from the [UCI Machine Learning Repository](https://archive.ics.uci.edu/dataset/908/realwaste).